nanlabs/nancy.js/README.md

   - Jest + React Testing Library
   - and more!

-#### Playground

-This [playground](./apps/playground/) app is created with the goals to have examples of ours React components, hooks and libraries that are created in different packages in this repository.
+- [Playground](./apps/playground/) - This [playground](./apps/playground/) app is created with the goal to have examples of ours React components, hooks and libraries that are created in different packages in this repository.
 To create the examples, in this app we are using storybook stories.
-Check it out this simple example of [storybook](./apps/playground/src/stories/Header.stories.tsx).
+Check it out this simple example of [Storybook](./apps/playground/src/stories/Header.stories.tsx).

+## Packages

+We provide a collection of different packages that can be used in different projects.
+Each package has its own README file with more details about the package.
+Check out the [packages](./packages/) directory.

 ## Examples